sparkflows/sparkflows-docs/docs/installation/installation/macos-install.rst

 You would need to set ``JAVA_HOME`` as well.

-Quick Installation Steps of Fire with H2 Database
+Installation Steps of Fire with H2 Database
 ===========================================

 * Download the fire ``TGZ`` file from: